Steven Soderbergh's unrealized projects: The Knick TV series spinoff

 On September 24, 2020, Soderbergh was set to only executive produce a spinoff of The Knick starring Andre Holland, with Jack Amiel and Michael Begler writing the series and Barry Jenkins attached to direct and produce.

 Contagion sequel

 On December 30, 2020, Soderbergh announced that a "philosophical sequel" to his film Contagion was in the works.

 The Hunt For Ben Solo

 In October 2025, actor Adam Driver revealed that Soderbergh had secretly developed a spin-off of Star Wars: The Rise of Skywalker called The Hunt For Ben Solo, which focused on Driver's character of Kylo Ren.
 Soderbergh and Logan Lucky writer Rebecca Blunt co-wrote the story, while Scott Z. Burns wrote the script.
-The Walt Disney Company rejected the script, as Bob Iger and Alan Bergman didn't find believable how the character would be still alive after the events of the Star Wars sequel trilogy.
+Lucasfilm loved the idea but The Walt Disney Company rejected the script, as Bob Iger and Alan Bergman didn't find it believable how the character would be still alive after the events of the Star Wars sequel trilogy.